adamthagard/Breaker-iOS/README.md

 # Breaker-iOS
-iOS app to control additions to my apartment.
+iOS app to control my apartment.

 Currently it allows me to turn the air conditioner on and off by making requests to a Spark Core that actuates a servo to press the AC's power button.

-Added a Today Widget so that I can quickly toggle the AC just by swiping down from the lock-screen
+Added a Today Widget so that I can quickly toggle the AC just by swiping down from the lock-screen.

 ## Screenshots